- 1 For the Reluctant Outdoorsman: Lake Placid, New York

 - 10 For Adrenaline Junkies: Park City, Utah

-Fall is here, people, and that means cozy sweaters, steaming cups of cocoa, and show-stopping leaf colors.
-Here, we share 10 trips for taking in the best foliage of the season.
+Fall is here, people, and that means cozy sweaters, steaming cups of cocoa, and show-stopping nature.
+Here, we rounded up 10 leaf-peeping trips for taking in the best foliage of the season.

 For the Reluctant Outdoorsman: Lake Placid, New York